barumau/pandunia/engli/kanun.md

 that **-a** marks an active verb and **-u** marks a passive verb.
 So **loga** means _to speak_ and **logu** means _to be spoken_.

-1. If the root is an action, then its verbal form will mean "to do the action".
+1. If the root is an action, then its verb form will mean "to do the action".
 For example from **wide** = "a look" we get **wida** = "to look".
-2. If the root is a description, like **now-** (**nowi** = new), then its verbal form will mean "to turn into that quality".
+2. If the root is a description, like **now-** (**nowi** = new), then its verb form will mean "to turn into that quality".
 For example from **nowi** = "new" we get **nowa** = "to make new" or "to renew".
+3. If the root is a thing, then its verb form will mean "to apply it to".
+For example from **hamar** = "hammer" we get **hamara** = "to hammer".

 #### 11.1.3.
 Deriving nouns